-We all loved the result – golden, delicious, and delicate savory pancakes.
+We all loved the result – golden, delicious, and delicate savory fritters.
 Like all fried foods, there’s something crispy and addictive about them.
 But at least these are healthy!

 The ingredients you’ll need

-You’ll only need a few ingredients to make these tasty pancakes (exact measurements are listed in the recipe card below):
+You’ll only need a few ingredients to make these tasty fritters (exact measurements are listed in the recipe card below):

 - Fresh cauliflower